 Punting in football is quite common.
 Teams will often punt when they need to change field positions to give their defense a chance to stop the other team.
-A punter is one of the most critical positions in football.
-What is a punt in football?
+A punter is one of the most critical positions in football and for special teams.

-This article will show you why punting is essential and why you should not overlook the punter.
+This article will show why punting is essential and why you should not overlook the punter.

 Punt In Football